-Growing up, we all dreamed hitting a championship-winning, walk-off home run with two outs in the bottom of the ninth inning.
-To this day, there’s only one baseball player at either the MLB and college level to actually pull it off.
-If you don’t know him yet, it’s time we went back to the 1996 College World Series and introduced you to LSU’s Warren Morris.
+Growing up, we all dreamed of hitting a championship-winning, walk-off home run with two outs in the bottom of the ninth inning.
+To this day, there's only one baseball player at either the MLB and college level to actually pull it off.
+If you don't know him yet, it's time we went back to the 1996 College World Series and introduced you to LSU's Warren Morris.

 Warren Morris only started 22 games during the 1996 season (LSU went 22-0 in those contests) as a result of wrist surgery in April.
-The preseason All-American returned to lead LSU in hits throughout the NCAA Tournament as the Tigers advanced to the College World Series for the third time in six years.
-Still, the junior lost much of his power and hadn’t hit a home run all season long.
+The preseason All-American returned to lead the LSU Tigers in hits throughout the NCAA Tournament as the Tigers advanced to the College World Series for the third time in six years.
+Still, the junior lost much of his power and hadn't hit a home run all season long.

 Before the 1996 title game against the Miami Hurricanes, Morris decided to use a brand new baseball bat as a favor to LSU head coach Skip Bertman's daughter, who was promoting her local batting cage business.

+It was Morris' only home run of the season.
 That famous bat now hangs in the LSU Hall of Fame.

-When he left Bolton High School in Alexandria, Louisiana, Warren Morris didn’t even have an athletic scholarship to play college baseball.
+When he left Bolton High School in Alexandria, Louisiana, Warren Morris didn't even have an athletic scholarship to play college baseball.
 Instead, he walked onto the Louisiana State University baseball team in 1993 and redshirted as a freshman.
-That’ll happen when you are playing behind second baseman Todd Walker, who’s arguably the greatest player in LSU baseball history.
+That'll happen when you play behind second baseman Todd Walker, who's arguably the greatest player in LSU baseball history.

 In his first full season in 1994, Morris started 63 of 66 games at various positions and earned an honorable mention as a Freshman All-American.
 After Walker was selected No. 8 overall in the 1994 MLB Draft, Morris became the LSU's starting second baseman in 1995 and continued to build his legacy.

-The next year, Morris led LSU in multiple categories and was named Second-Team All-American and Second-Team All-SEC after posting a .369 batting average with eight home runs, 50 RBIs and 18 stolen bases.
-If that’s not enough, he was named LSU’s Homecoming King that same year.
+The next year, Morris led LSU in multiple categories and was named second team All-American and second team All-SEC after posting a .369 batting average with eight home runs, 50 RBIs and 18 stolen bases.
+If that's not enough, he was named LSU's Homecoming King that same year.

 In 1996, well, you know the rest.

 The summer after his game-winning home run, Morris won a bronze medal at the 1996 Summer Olympics playing for the USA Baseball team that featured future MLB talent like Troy Glaus, Kris Benson, R.A.
-Dickey, Mark Kotsay, and current Houston Astros manager A.J.
+Dickey, Mark Kotsay, and former Houston Astros manager A.J.
 Hinch.